UDN

 Fixupredirects fixes all the Redirectors in all packages, or optionally, a specified package.
 Self-referencing redirectors are deleted.
 If no package is specified then all packages required for the game are tested for redirectors.

-• Before attempting to save a package, it will attempt to check it out from Source Control (using the same method as the SCC in UnrealEd?).
+• Before attempting to save a package, it will attempt to check it out from Source Control (using the same method as the SCC in UnrealEd).

 • You have to manually check in the packages, however.